khazarkhorrami/VGS_alignment/README.md

 ## testdata_setup

 As for test data, validation set of MSCOCO and SPEECH-COCO are used.
 The data is processed in 6 successive steps.
 Output of each step is used in next step/steps.
-So, you may want to run the codes in same order.
+So, you may want to run the codes in same order from 0 to 6.
 At last step, testdata nouns are obtained as a set of object labels and saved along with their timestamps.

 ## scores